 8. It’s amazing what they can do with limited resources

 We can stick to the safest places.
 Or we can live life.
 People in rural communities aren’t blind to their limited choices.
 They make alliances and plans.
 For instance, many rural families have airlift insurance.
-In the event that medical emergency requires quick transport to a larger hospital.
+In the event that a medical emergency requires quick transport to a larger hospital.

 When you study what goes into pulling off either of the feats mentioned in this post, you gain a new understanding of both.
-Making see, re-heatable meals or millions of airline passengers?
+Making safe, re-heatable meals or millions of airline passengers?
 Big undertaking.
 Providing quality, affordable healthcare for rural communities?
 Harder than it looks.

 Leave a comment